 Audit Firms’ Business Model may be a barrier to auditor independence and Audit Quality

 The audit firm business model can be seen as a barrier to independence, to the effective implementation of Professional Skepticism, and to audit quality.

 The current approach in the NAS and Fees projects does not challenge the concept of multidisciplinary audit firms.

 Recognizing that the business model is a complex issue and that ethical issues are just one aspect of it, the PIOB recommends considering this issue while advancing other projects (NAS, Fees).
-Continued coordination with the IAASB and other stakeholders is encouraged to identify a way to address the topic.
+Continued coordination with the IAASB and other stakeholders is encouraged to identify ways to address the topic.

 Ethical implications of Artificial Intelligence (AI)

 As a consequence of the increased use of technology by the larger firms and the lack of guidance, it is in the public interest that the IESBA develops guidance and a framework for evaluation of ethical issues and biases when the firms use automation and artificial intelligence to perform audit procedures.